tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-3.md

 *Pure Event based invalidation: Invalidate from the inner cache to the outer layer*

+<br>&nbsp;
 Pure event-based invalidation is the easiest one to comprehend, easiest to get theoretically right and the most accurate one.

 Simply put, the caches are invalidated one by one after the object has changed.

 You just need to keep one rule in mind:

->Always invalidate from the inside to the outside cache.
+Always invalidate from the inside to the outside cache.
 If you invalidated an outer cache first, it might re-cache stale content from an inner one.
 Don't make any assumptions at what time a cache is fresh again – make it sure.
 Best, by triggering the invalidation of the outer cache _after_ invalidating the inner one.

 Now, that's the theory.
 But in practice there are a number of gotchas.
 The events must be distributed – potentially over a network.
 In practice, this makes it the most difficult invalidation scheme to implement.